kogakure/website-11ty-stefanimhoff.de/src/posts/2022/dreaming-of-the-old-normal.md

 I learn that psychologists believe the world is in a mass conformity psychosis.[^skool2021xw] Isolation and alternating phases of terror and relaxation.
 This is how totalitarian states keep their power.
 With _Menticide_.[^meerloo1956hc] Another funny word. <q>Fear is the mind-killer.</q>[^herbert1965bp] _Paul Atreides_ knew this.

 I close the browser and put my phone in the drawer.
 It’s getting dark.
 Do I watch a TV Show?
-I read that _Black Mirror_ didn’t get the 6th season because everybody was already too depressed by reality.[^hibberd2020nv] I used to love playing dystopian games like _Deus Ex_,[^deusex], or _Half-Life 2_.[^halflife2] You can turn off the PlayStation at any time.
+I read that _Black Mirror_ didn’t get the 6th season because everybody was already too depressed by reality.[^hibberd2020nv] I used to love playing dystopian games like _Deus Ex_[^deusex] or _Half-Life 2_.[^halflife2] You can turn off the PlayStation at any time.
 You can’t turn off reality.

 I decide to read a book instead.
 I never read much fiction.
 Now I love fiction.
 When the glow of my e-book reader shrouds the darkness with cold, white light, I get tired.
 My eyes close and I drift away.
 I hope I dream again of the _Old Normal_.